Lachanophobia/TSharp.UnitOfWorkGenerator.EFCore/README.md

 ```
 <hr>

-**2.2** Override the default generic repository!
+**2.2** Override the default generic repository! <br>
-You can create you own generic repository and decorated with this attribute `[UoWOverrideRepository]`.
+You can create your own generic repository and decorate it with this attribute `[UoWOverrideRepository]`.

-To do that you will need to inherit from the default `Repository` and also to provide and an interface for that, which again needs to implement the default `IRepository`.
+To do that you will need to inherit from the default `Repository` and also to provide an interface for that as well, which again needs to implement the default `IRepository`.

 Your `ICustomRepository` needs to have a Constraint of type `IBaseEntity`
 and your `CustomRepository` needs to have a Constraint of type `BaseEntity`

-*The `BaseEntity` is the reason your dbEntities need to be partial classes.
-Alongside with the generated repositories, partial classes of your dbEntities are generated as well and they Inherit from the `BaseEntity` which also has an interface `IBaseEntity`*

 **This is all you need to Override the default Repository!**
 <hr>

+*The `BaseEntity` is the reason your dbEntities needed to be partial classes.
+Alongside with the generated repositories, partial classes of your dbEntities are generated as well and they Inherit from the `BaseEntity`.*

 Now, why you may need the BaseEntity??<br>
 Because this gives you the flexibility to have some generics properties for all your dbEntities.